x86txt/unifi-flows/README.md

 ## 📋 Prerequisites

 - 🟢 **Built with:** Node.js 22.x and Bun 1.9.x
-- ⚠️ While the script may work with older versions, compatibility is not guaranteed, so beware!
+- ⚠️ While this project is likely to work with older/different versions, compatibility is not guaranteed.

 ## 🖥️ Platform Support